usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-users/set-quotas.rst

 	* diskusage in bytes (includes storage of mysoftware uploads, bootscripts, image generations, scans)
 	* number of scans for migration (includes initial scan and incremental scans)

-.. note: You can set the size of the Scan Overlay.
+.. note:: You can set the size of the Scan Overlay.
 This is done not through the CLI but using the uforge.conf file.
 This is described in Setting the Overlay Limit.

 You can set the quotas to refresh once a month using the argument ``--frequency``.
 You can set the frequency to:

 	* monthly: the quota counter will be reset every month.
 The day of the reset is based on the date of the user creation (and not the date when the limit is set).
 	* none: once the quota is reached it will not be reset automatically (it can however be increased manually).